TV Tropes Needs Your Help

 - Aang ends up getting his own scar in the season 2 finale, when Azula blasts him from behind with lightning.
 Throughout the third season, we get constant shots of Aang's horrible burn in the centre of his back.

 - This seems to be the entire idea behind the Crimson Chin Comic/Webshow Within A Show in the Fairly Odd Parents.
 Aside from the eponymous hero and his Jay Leno-parody chin, nearly his entire rogues gallery is based on various body parts.
-This includes the Bronze Kneecap, Iron Lung, Copper Cranium, Titanium Toenail, Gilded Arches, Golden Gut, Brass Knuckles, and Hair-Razor.
+This includes the Bronze Kneecap, Iron Lung, Copper Cranium, Titanium Toenail, Gilded Arches, Golden Gut, Brass Knuckles, Hair-Razor, and his own evil counterpart, the Nega-Chin.